untra/untra.github.io/_posts/2018-11-7-nondetermistic-time-sucks.md

 This is a record of all of the times software became a drag, sucking up time, resources and energy trying to fix a stupid problem or a silly mistake.

 These issues have consumed hours of my life, and the solutions to these monkey puzzles were ultimately trivial.
+There is a lot of sarcasm and snark in these stories; I was typically pretty pissed and exhausted when I arrived at conclusions to these challenges.

 I keep this record to ensure I never make the same mistakes in software engineering again.

+#### The pricing page is it's own page

+The hardest part of any meaningful business oriented web application is not the business logic, but the billing and account management tools.
+Most websites that offer an in-app checkout page have that hosted as it's own _page_.
+A seperate route and part of the app users exit-from-the-gift-shop through.
+Thats the correct answer.

+But screw conventional wisdom if you're really creative and making bad decisions, why not design the checkout page to be a modal that can be activiated on any page in the app?
+That way users can update billing information _anywhere_ and _all the time_?

+It can only become a problem if those modal makes a bad api call, or has questionable state management, or is broken in any capacity.
+Because if that's the case then the _entire application becomes unusable._

 #### Regexes have performance concerns
 I was using regexes with [Gatling](https://gatling.io/docs/2.3/http/http_check/) in an attempt to check the returned responses of requests across a websocket connection (lesson learned: this is wwaayy too tricky to do with gatling, the tooling for doing exactly this is difficult over websockets, but [artillary](https://artillery.io/) has proven itself to be a high-quality load testing tool.)